KJasman/CSC360-Handbook/Chapter1.typ

 #line(length: 50%, end: (75%, 0%), start: (25%, 0%))
 - #text(fill: red)[ `cd`]: "change directory". `cd` allows us to move from one directory to another.
 You can navigate either with relative paths, providing directions from your current location, or by absolute paths (by providing the absolute path to a directory).

-Additionally, remember that `cd ..` moves "up" one level in the folder structure, and `cd ~` will always take you to your home directory.
+Additionally, `cd ..` moves "up" one level in the folder structure, `cd ~` will always take you to your home directory and `cd -` returns the user to the previous working directory.

 == File Management
 #v(0.15in)